 His eyes had such a strange look in them- almost hungry.
 He planted a kiss on my forehead, a sweet, musky kiss, and disappeared into the ocean air as if he had not been there at all.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, GemaginWrite a Review